 Once the data are cleaned up, the next step is alignment to the reference genome.
 There are various tools available for this step, but it is important that the alignment tool chosen here is a "splice-aware" tool.
 That means that the tool should have the capability to align reads that contain exonic sequences from 2 exons on either side of one intron (also called intron-spanning reads).
-TopHat, STAR, GSNAP, SOAPSplice are some of the many splice-aware aligners available.
-TopHat is a very well-regarded and commonly-used tool from the tuxedo suite, and it is recommended for human samples.
+STAR, HISAT2, GSNAP, SOAPSplice are some of the many splice-aware aligners available.
+Note that TopHat used to be a very commonly-used tool from the Tuxedo suite, however this software is no longer supported and has been superseded by HISAT2 (recommended for human data).